ublue-os/souk/README.md

 If you have any questions regarding the use or development of Souk, want to discuss design or simply hang out, please join us on our [#souk:gnome.org](https://matrix.to/#/#souk:gnome.org) channel.

+## FAQ
+- What is the goal/scope of Souk?

+Souk just wants to do one thing well - being a Flatpak focussed store.
+Not more - not less.
+To achieve this we're using Rust, GTK4, and libhandy to make the application fully adaptive, so it'll work on mobile devices too.

+- Is Souk going to replace GNOME Software?

+No. GNOME Software does a lot more things like doing firmware upgrades, managing packagekit packages, or doing complete OS upgrades.
+We don't want to add such functionality in Souk.

+- Is Souk an official GNOME app?

+No. Souk is an independent third-party application.

 ## Building

 ### GNOME Builder